 These notes describe our Internal Club Competitions, which vary slightly from year to year.
 Entry is free of charge.
 Most of these competitions have some kind of final which we hope will take place on Finals Day, usually the second or third Sunday in September.
 The formats are determined by the number/strength of entries, except where noted.

 Recommended competitions for beginners are marked with a *.
 Register your entries via , but please don’t enter if you think you may not be able to complete all the games, as withdrawal affects the format as well as your direct opponents.

 Spa Salver: not for the faint hearted!
-Games are played Level and to Advanced rules.
+Games are played using Advanced rules, so without handicap and not recommended for players with a handicap of more than 10.
 Organised as Blocks with a play-off.

-Calverley Cup: open to all.
+Calverley Cup: a knock-out event open to all.
 Standard 26 point Association handicap games.
-Organised as a Knock-out.